mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/lambda_expressions/README.md

 require any name.
 These are very helpful when we have to perform small tasks with less code.

+# Python Example

+Python programming language supports the creation of anonymous functions (i.e. functions defined without a name), using a construct called `lambda`.

+The general structure of a lambda function is:

+ 	lambda <arguments>: <expression>

+Here is a simple python function to double the value of a scalar:

+	 def f(x):
+	   return x*2
+     #end-def

+For instance to use this function:

+	 print(f(4))
+	 8

+The same function can be written as `lambda` function:

+ 	g = lambda x: x*2

+# PySpark Example

 ````

 # rdd: RDD[(String, Integer)]